All new undergraduate students seeking admission to TWU must submit the following credentials:

 - Standardized test scores, if required (i.e. SAT, ACT).

-- Copy of resident alien card, if applicable (permanent residents).
+- A copy of the resident alien card, if applicable (permanent residents).

-- TOEFL or TOEFL exemption form (permanent residents and international applicants).
+- The TOEFL or TOEFL exemption form (required for permanent residents and international applicants).

 - International applicants should refer to the International Student Admission section for additional requirements.

 Please see further details about credential requirements below.